shaoner/torti/README.md

 ### 3. [FormRenderer](https://github.com/shaoner/torti/blob/master/lib/README.md#FormRenderer)

 The FormRenderer is a class which will contain errors and values since we don't want to contaminate the Field and the Form instances which may be reused.
-This export a very simple object, which contains the fields options, the form options and a Boolean indicating whether the Form is valid or not.
+This gives us a very simple object, which contains the fields options, the form options and a Boolean indicating whether the Form is valid or not.
 It has nothing to do with HTML, it is up to the template engine to handle this.
 However you can define your own FormRenderer with an additional method to display the form and the fields as HTML (but I don't recommand it).

 If you want to define your own FormRenderer, take a look at the FormRenderer class, it should have:
-* a addField method to add a field
+* a [addField](https://github.com/shaoner/torti/blob/master/lib/README.md#FormRenderer#addField) method to add a field
-* a setField method to receive additional field properties (error and value at least)
+* a [setField](https://github.com/shaoner/torti/blob/master/lib/README.md#FormRenderer#setField) method to receive additional field properties (error and value at least)

 Notice that you cannot display a Field or a Form, you always display a FormRenderer.